 Their names came up far too quickly for me, but they took to their new surroundings with the same grace and good humor characteristic of all their transitions.
 The windows of their new home framed ancient pines and roving deer.
 Winter, summer, spring and fall, their view of the world was magical.

-Dad died a year ago.
-It was hard for Mom; it still is.
-But for every meal she’s in the dining room with people who know and love her.
-She’s an active participant in the daily activities and special events – much more so now than she could be when Dad required so much of her attention.
+When Dad died it was hard for Mom.
+But for every meal she sat in the dining room with people who knew and loved her.
+Until the end of her own life, she was an active participant in the daily activities and special events.
 I’m grateful that she knew better than I the right time and place for that last transition.